N. Peach Ave., Highway 97 See High Rate of Bus Passings

 “A lot of them are looking down,” said Nothnagel.
 “There’s an assumption that it’s cell phone usage.”

-The Marshfield Bus Company has camera mounted on the windshield of each bus which continuously record front and back whenever the bus is in operation.
+The Marshfield Bus Company has cameras mounted on the windshield of each bus which continuously record front and back whenever the bus is in operation.
 Besides acting as an incident recorder to protect the company, the cameras have the added benefit of capturing the make and model of a passing vehicle, although they are not able to record the license plate number.

 The footage of a passing vehicle is turned over to law enforcement along with the license plate number, which the bus driver speaks aloud for the recording.
 The two pieces of evidence can be cross-referenced to see if the license plate number is match to the vehicle seen on the footage.
 Video is also helpful in determining the severity of the incident.